-Disclosure of IEPs, Immunization Records, and Other Health Records to HHSA Social Workers and Children's Attorneys
+Disclosure of IEPs, Immunization Records, and Other Health Records

 In any case where a child is under the dependency jurisdiction of the court (Welf. & Inst.
-Code, § 300 et seq.) or under informal supervision pursuant to Welfare & Institutions Code section 360, the HHSA social worker assigned to the child's case and the attorney representing the child in dependency proceedings (see Welf. & Inst.
-Code, § 317, subd. (f)) may receive, upon request, copies of any written individualized education programs (IEPs), immunization records, and any other school or health records maintained by 1) a public school district or private school in which the child is or was enrolled, 2) a hospital to which the child is or was admitted, or 3) a health care provider who is or was providing medical, dental, psychiatric, or psychological treatment for the child.
+Code, § 300 et seq.) or under informal supervision pursuant to Welfare & Institutions Code section 360, the HHSA social worker assigned to the child's case, the attorney representing the child in dependency proceedings (see Welf. & Inst.
+Code, § 317, subd. (f)), and the Court-Appointed Special Advocate from Voices for Children assigned to the child (see Welf. & Inst.
+Code, § 107) may receive, upon request, copies of any written individualized education programs (IEPs), immunization records, and any other school or health records maintained by 1) a public school district or private school in which the child is or was enrolled, 2) a hospital to which the child is or was admitted, or 3) a health care provider who is or was providing medical, dental, psychiatric, or psychological treatment for the child.
 (Adopted 1/1/1999; Renum.
 7/1/2001; Rev. & Renum.
 1/1/2002; Renum.
-1/1/2006)
+1/1/2006; Rev. 1/1/2015)